Zennrr/nikoheikkila/README.md

 ## Project Description

 This is a personal blog website built with Next.js, allowing me to publish my thoughts, talk about my projects and news of my career.
 The site features a clean, responsive design with a modern tech stack.
+Additional details and information about the project can be found from the projects wiki tab.

 ### Features